genestack/sdk/docs/source/sample_scripts_doc.rst

 .. note::

     File references (like reference genomes) are not specified in the parameters strings.
 They are stored in separate metainfo fields.
-The code for ``BatchBowtieFileCreator`` illustrates how to use a custom reference genome for the Bowtie-based Unspliced Mapping CLA.
+The code for ``BowtieBatchFilesCreator`` illustrates how to use a custom reference genome for the Bowtie-based Unspliced Mapping CLA.

 .. literalinclude:: sample_scripts/run_vc_pipeline.py